xiphiasrex/bg3-convert2toolkit/README.md

 - Create the `convert` directory in same location as the .exe
 - Put all files/projects you want to convert into folder
 - Run .exe
+- If running .exe from command line you can provide `--cli` or `--gui` to override mode type set in settings.json

 ---